John Vincent Cain: Biography

-A detailed account from within the Sabena airliner from which Wenner fell on 4 January 1937 was provided to a New Zealand newspaper in March 1937 by "Mrs. J. V. Cain, formerly Miss Tinka Jackson, of Devonport, Auckland."
-Mr. and Mrs. Cain, their daughter and nanny were all traveling together that day.
+A detailed account from within the Sabena airliner from which Max Wenner fell on 4 January 1937 was provided to a New Zealand newspaper in March 1937 by "Mrs. J. V. Cain, formerly Miss Tinka Jackson, of Devonport, Auckland."
+Mr. and Mrs. Cain, who then lived at Walton-on-Thames, Surrey, their daughter and nanny were all traveling together that day.

 In April 1937, Cain ("an Australian") and a British airman named Ken Waller made the newspaper because they used a speedboat to follow the French ocean liner SS Île de France down Southampton Water and boarded her off the Isle of Wight.
 They were earlier barred from boarding the ship because "their passports were not visaed for the United States, where they had urgent business."

-Cain "was known to many leading fliers as a lavish entertainer," served time twice (for cheque fraud and something involving "share transactions"), and declared bankruptcy in 1938.
+Cain "was known to many leading fliers as a lavish entertainer."
+In March 1938 he pleaded guilty in West London Police Court to obtaining almost £300 under "false pretences" by offering shares in Imperial Airways and another company to a businessman but then disappearing without providing the stock certificates.
+He was sentenced to serve three months in prison per charge, to be served consecutively.
 Detective-Sergeant Broom told the bankruptcy court in April 1938 that Cain was "so full of deceit he almost deceives himself" and that "this man is extremely fond of luxury and seems unable to adjust his mode of living to his circumstances."
+In May 1938, he had unpayable debts amounting to £9,130 9s.
+11d.